 In certain instances, you’ll need to hold on to tax records for longer than three years.

-Here’s a rundown of these exceptions, and a basic explanation of how long you should keep the records in each category:
+Here’s a rundown of these exceptions, with an explanation of how long you should keep the records in each case:

 Bad Debt and Worthless Securities

-If you deducted the cost of bad debt or worthless securities on your tax return, keep the records for seven years.
+If you deduct the cost of bad debt or worthless securities on your tax return, keep the records for seven years.